matheusfillipe/GDScript-REPL/README.md

   --help  Show this message and exit.

 Commands:
-  repl*   Launch the godot server and start teh repl client  Connects to a running godot repl server server  Starts the gdscript repl websocket server
+  REPL*   Launch the godot server and start the REPL client  Connects to a running godot REPL server server  Starts the GDScript REPL websocket server

 ```